Private support groups for caregivers on Facebook are at your fingertips

 Check the Description section of the group page to find out what it’s focused on.
 Many groups include special instructions to join or community guidelines in this section.

-In the above image of a support group’s private Facebook group page, you’ll notice: 1) it’s a Closed Group, 2) the “Join Group” button, and 3) the location of the description, click “See More” to see the whole description.
+In the above image of a support group’s private Facebook group page, you’ll notice: 1) it’s a Private Group, 2) the location of the description (click “See More” to see the whole description), 3) the “Join Group” button.

 Recommended for you: